T

 landmark

 Mexico City's main square, one of the largest city squares in the world.
-It's surrounded by the Metropolitan Cathedral, the National Palace, and various government buildings, serving as a historical and cultural heart.
+It's surrounded by the Metropolitan Cathedral, the National Palace, and the historic city hall.

 2. Morning